luca-nik/mev_agent/README.md

 With `N` being the number of simple paths connecting `token1` with `token2` in the strategy graph.

-In case the keyword `partial_fill = false` in the user order, the condition for the total amount of sold will be an equality (*Fly-or-kill* situation).
+In case the keyword `partial_fill = false` in the user order, the condition for the total amount of coins sold will be a strict equality (*Fly-or-kill* situation).

 <div align="center">
   <img src="docs/images/example_strategy-paths.png" alt="Diagram">